-The College may be satisfied that an applicant meets English language standards:
+The College may be satisfied that an applicant meets English language standards if:

-- If English is the applicant's first language; or - If the applicant has a New Zealand university entrance qualification; or - If the applicant has a university entrance qualification from a country where the main language is English and the main language of instruction and assessment for the qualification is English; or - If the applicant is 20 years or older, and is a New Zealand citizen or permanent resident; or - If the applicant provides a valid IELTS certificate.
+- English is the applicant's first language; or - The applicant has a New Zealand university entrance qualification; or - The applicant has a university entrance qualification from a country where the main language is English and the main language of instruction and assessment for the qualification is English; or - The applicant is 20 years of age or older, and is a New Zealand citizen or permanent resident; or - The applicant provides a valid IELTS certificate.

 The standard of English Language competence that the College requires is, or is equivalent to, an Academic IELTS overall score of 7.0, with no individual language skill under 6.5.

 An IELTS certificate is normally valid for two years.